census-instrumentation/opencensus-specs/stats/Record.md

 A Measure describes a value with the following metadata:
 * `name`: a string by which the measure will be referred to, e.g. "rpc_server_latency", or "vm_cpu_cycles".
 Names MUST be unique within the library.
 It is recommended to use names compatible with the intended end usage, e.g, use host/path pattern.
-* `description`: a free format descriptive string, e.g. "RPC latency in seconds", "Virtual cycles executed on VM".
+* `description`: a string describes the measure, e.g. "RPC latency in seconds", "Virtual cycles executed on VM".
-* `unit`: a string describing the unit's used for this Measure.
+* `unit`: a string describing the unit used for the 'Measure.
 Follows the format described by [Unified Code for Units of Measure](http://unitsofmeasure.org/ucum.html).
 * `type`: the only supported types are `int64` and `double`.

-Implementations MUST define a Measure class, constructed from the parameters above.
+Implementations SHOULD define a `Measure` data taype, constructed from the parameters above.
 Measure MAY have getters for retrieving all of the information used in `Measure` definition.
 Once created, Measure metadata is immutable.

 Example in Java
 ```